Nothobranchius

 culture container highlighting top layer

 What about the vinegar?
 Do these cultures do away with the vinegar?
-No. Vinegar is still used, but much less, and the worms help out by leaving it for harvesting.
-Whichever medium you use, oats or instant mashed potatoes, is prepared with vinegar and water instead of just water.
+No. Vinegar is still used and the worms help out by leaving it for harvesting.
 The vinegar preserves the media, extending the culture’s life.
 It also promotes the growth of the specialized bacteria, Acetobacter aceti, that is the vinegar eel’s primary food.

 culture food chain diagram